 - Local availability: The ad includes an availability indicator to show that the product is available at a nearby store

-- Product summaries: Advertisers can use Facebook-hosted product summaries to inform potential customer about the product
+- Product summaries: Advertisers can use Facebook-hosted product summaries to inform a potential customer about the product

 - Customer actions: Product summaries allow people to contact the nearest store, buy online, or save the product for future reference